 Painting exterior masonry is one way to help keep it in good condition and can prevent water invading the brickwork, stonework or render.
-Masonry paint comes in several different types, each of which is more or less suited to a particular application.
+It is particularly important in areas where wind and rain are prevalent.

 Before you apply cement paint, spray the surface of the masonry with water to stop the paint being absorbed into the porous surface.
 Shake the container well and then mix 2 parts paint powder with 1 part water.
-Mix this until it is a thick paste and then greadually add water until it becomes a smooth, creamy liquid.
+Mix this until it is a thick paste and then gradually add water until it becomes a smooth, creamy liquid.

-Although similar in appearance and consistancy to standard emulsion, exterior-grade emulsion is specifically designed to be both weatherproof and to prevent mould growth.
+Although similar in appearance and consistency to standard emulsion, exterior-grade emulsion is specifically designed to be both weatherproof and to prevent mould growth.
 It is easy to use and covers well, but it is certainly worth applying two coats.

 This is probably the most expensive type of exterior masonry paint, but it is also the most weatherproof.
 Reinforced emulsion is a resin based paint which is mixed with a very fine aggregate such as powdered Mica.
-I gives a slightly textured finish as a result.
-It is particularly good for costal properties or areas with high wind and rainfall.
+It gives a slightly textured finish as a result, and is particularly good for coastal properties or areas with high wind and rainfall.

-Spirit-Thinned Masonry Paint
+Using Spirit-Thinned Masonry Paint